 The parcel is adjacent to the large built-up area of Oxford.
 The parcel contains irregular shaped fields, two farms and isolated dwellings - there are no urbanising influences.
 The land is flat and very open, and the Oxford Canal and the Kingsbridge Brook flow through the middle of the parcel.

-Issue 1b - Ability of boundaries / features to contain development and prevent urban sprawl

-Does the parcel protect open land from the potential for urban sprawl to occur?
+Issue 1b - Ability of boundaries / features to contain development and prevent urban sprawl Does the parcel protect open land from the potential for urban sprawl to occur?
+Rating: Low Notes:

 The Northern By-pass Road (A40) and the Western By-pass Road (A34) form the southern and south eastern boundary near the existing urban edge of Oxford; these dual-carriageways are considered to represent a significant and durable barrier to the spread of Oxford into the parcel.
 The railway line forms the western boundary of the parcel, separating the parcel from Yarnton, and the Oxford Canal also plays a role in containing potential development.
 If the Green Belt parcel were released these would represent a barrier to the sprawl of Oxford in this direction.

-Does the parcel prevent the merging or erosion of the visual or physical gap between neighbouring settlements?
+Purpose 2 - To prevent neighbouring towns merging into one another Issue 2a - Reduction in visual or physical gaps between settlements Does the parcel prevent the merging or erosion of the visual or physical gap between neighbouring settlements?
+Rating: High Notes:

 The parcel occupies all of the area between the south of Yarnton and the northern limits of Oxford, so loss of openness would significantly affect the physical gap between the two.
 There is a degree of hedgerow/tree screening within the parcel, but the southern end to the east of the Canal is on ground rising up towards Peartree Hill, which increases the importance of openness in this area.

-Land Parcel Ref: OX22 Main Authority: Cherwell

-Purpose 3 - To assist in the safeguarding of the countryside from encroachment

-Issue 3a - Significance of existing urbanising influences and sense of openness

-Does the parcel have the characteristics of countryside and/or connect to land with the characteristics of countryside?
+Land Parcel Ref: OX22 Main Authority: Cherwell Parcel Type: Green belt parcel Issue 3a - Significance of existing urbanising influences and sense of openness Does the parcel have the characteristics of countryside and/or connect to land with the characteristics of countryside?
 Has the parcel already been affected by encroachment of urbanised built development?
+Rating: Medium Notes:

 The parcel contains three clusters of farm buildings and their associated farm houses, and a kennel facility.
 None of these developments are considered to be urbanising influences on the countryside within the parcel, which is largely made up of large irregular shaped fields with open views of the wider countryside to the north, west and south west, but the major roads which abut the parcel, and their associated lighting, have an adverse impact on countryside character.

-Purpose 4 - To preserve the setting and special character of historic towns

-Issue 4a - Significance of historical and/or visual setting to the historic town

-Does the parcel contribute to the setting and 'special character' of Oxford?
+Purpose 4 - To preserve the setting and special character of historic towns Issue 4a - Significance of historical and/or visual setting to the historic town Does the parcel contribute to the setting and 'special character' of Oxford?
+Rating: Medium Notes: